lokasku/vide/README.md

   }
 ```
 ## Credits
 This project was inspired by [Felko's Vide](https://github.com/felko/vide) project.
 The original idea of using Nix to combine various tools belongs to him.
-Thank you to Felko for sharing this concept.
+Thank you Felko for sharing this concept.